 If you are having difficulty commenting, or need this information in a different format, please email us at localplan@greatercambridgeplanning.org, call us on 01954 713183 or write to us at Greater Cambridge Shared Planning, Planning Policy Team; Cambridge City Council; PO Box 700; Cambridge; CB1 0JH

-If you would like to read a paper copy of our proposals, these can be read at the following locations:
+If you would like to read a paper copy of our proposals, these can be consulted at deposit locations around Greater Cambridge.
+Please visit our website or call 01954 713183 for a list of locations.